-The scholarship includes a high-quality laptop (Toshiba Dynabook) in the first year as well as four years of;
+The scholarship includes a high-quality laptop in the first year as well as four years of;

 • Online IT support

 • High-speed internet

 • $2500 worth of online of face to face tutoring

 • Online homework help

 • Prepaid expense cards for essential school needs such as uniforms, textbooks, and school excursions

 Each scholar is also allocated a personal coach who supports and guides them through the four years of the program.
-We have over 80 volunteer coaches working with us, many who have educational experiences and all with a deep passion to help the girls excel.
+We have over 80 volunteer coaches working with us, many of who have educational experiences, and all with a deep passion for helping the girls excel.

 We also have a growing enrichment program for the scholars that introducing them to a range of career experiences to broaden their horizons about what is on offer with tertiary education.
 Some of our partners include Google, NAB, 3M, Mastercard, USYD, UNSW, the University of New England, EY, Baker McKenzie, to name a few.

 Check your eligibility and understand how the scholarship program operates.